superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 # Base Performance Mods
 Mods that help with performance.
 I'd recommend having all of these.
 This is the only section I'll provide forge Alternatives for since I don't really use forge.
 Sorry
+* All loaders(Fabric, Quilt, Neoforge and Forge)
+  * [Modern Fix](https://modrinth.com/mod/modernfix) -- Applies a bunch of client-sided fixes and helps with performance
+  * [Memory Leak Fix](https://modrinth.com/mod/memoryleakfix) -- Fixes some memory leaks
+  * [More Culling](https://modrinth.com/mod/moreculling) -- Adds more options for culling(Prevents things you can't see from taking up rendering time)
 * Fabric/Quilt
   * [Sodium](https://modrinth.com/mod/sodium) -- Optimises Clientside stuff(i.e more fps)
     * [Embeddium](https://modrinth.com/mod/embeddium) -- A fork of Sodium, it has some Fabric builds.
 It *could* be faster than sodium but I haven't really tested
   * [Sodium Extra](https://modrinth.com/mod/sodium-extra) -- Extra options for sodium
   * [Reeses Sodium Options](https://modrinth.com/mod/reeses-sodium-options)/ -- Allows you to access said options
   * [Lithium](https://modrinth.com/mod/lithium) -- Optimises Client/Serverside stuff
-  * [More Culling](https://modrinth.com/mod/moreculling) -- Adds more options for culling(Prevents things you can't see from taking up rendering time)
   * [Iris Shaders](https://modrinth.com/mod/iris) -- Shader support.
 If you're not planning on using shaders, you can skip this
-  * [Memory Leak Fix](https://modrinth.com/mod/memoryleakfix) -- Fixes some memory leaks
-* Forge
+* Neoforge/Forge
   * [Embeddium](https://modrinth.com/mod/embeddium) -- Sodium on Forge
   * [Embeddium Extras](https://modrinth.com/mod/rubidium-extra) -- Sodium Extras on Forge
   * [Textrues Embeddium Options](https://modrinth.com/mod/textrues-embeddium-options) -- Allows you to access the extra options.
 Forge alternative to Reeses Sodium Options

 # Extra Performance Stuff